 In this setting, we aim to see whether each conformal method can guarantee 0.9 coverage uniformly across the simplex, especially in boundaries (areas close to one vertex).
 We report our results based on 50 independent runs of data generation.
 At each run, we split the data into 600 training points, 300 calibration points, and 100 test points.

-In Table~\ref{tab:simulation}, we report the marginal coverage and computation time for two different predictors.
+{ In Table~\ref{tab:predictors}, we report the computation time for two different predictors.
 We can see that SpeedCP is faster compared to CondCP and PCP, which are the state-of-the-art conformal prediction methods that account for the local or latent data structure.
 RLCP is fast but fails to attain target miscoverage level as discussed in Section~\ref{sec: experiments} of the main manuscript.
 In Figure~\ref{fig:nn_simplex}, we show the coverage conditional on the latent space of $\hat{\pi}(X)$ when the predictor is a neural network.
 The same plot for the linear regression predictor is shown in Figure~\ref{fig:ternary}.
 In both plots, we observe that SpeedCP achieves 0.9 across the simplex most uniformly.